 4.2.1 Once sample data accuracy (forensic and offender) has been verified, data may be entered into the CODIS database either by use of the 'STR Data Entry' module to enter specimen ID/info and allele calls for individual samples or by using the 'Import' function for the entry of batches of data contained in a .cmf (or equivalent) file.
 Refer to the learning management system modules for specific steps in accomplishing these tasks.
 4.2.1.1 For forensic specimens, analysts will enter eligible profiles into the Unreviewed Forensic Index prior to submitting the case for technical review.
-A copy of the CODIS entry sheet, documenting the intended index (i.e. Forensic Unknown) and case number shall be attached in ILIMS, along with any necessary match estimations and staff searches (see 5.5).
+A copy of the CODIS entry sheet, documenting the intended index (i.e. Forensic Unknown) and case number shall be attached in ILIMS, along with any necessary match estimations.
+Staff searches performed in the CODIS software should be saved to the appropriate batch data folder (see 5.5).
 During the technical review process, the reviewer will verify the case number, specimen ID, allele calls, and relevant match estimations.
 Once accurate, the reviewer will initial and date the CODIS entry sheet and provide it to the CODIS Administrator/Alternate.